5G/netflix-casa/README.md

 * Live demo available -> https://netflix.casa
 * All content is dynamically fetched via TMDb API
+* Uses movie-trailer & react-youtube to automatically show YouTube trailer for titles where possible
 * Deployed via Heroku so it may take 30 secs for the dyno to spin up

 ## Available Scripts